Our school, the curriculum, and our teachers.

 K-1 Reading Support – Mrs. Lewis

-Second Grade – Mrs. Robel and Mrs. Yi
+Second Grade – Mrs. Yi and Mrs. Woods

 Second grade is a year of growth not only academically, but spiritually as well.
 It is a very special year because students celebrate two of the sacraments.
 They prepare for First Reconciliation and First Eucharist.
 Throughout the year they are encouraged to incorporate service into their daily lives by making Lunches for Love, writing notes to the homebound, donating items to the needy and picking tags from the giving tree.